tonkitlab/CS360_materials/automated_script/lab2/README.md

     ```sh
     chmod 755 deployment_script.sh
     ```
-2. Run this comamnd to deploy the simple application on port 8080
+2. Run this command to deploy the simple application on port 8080

     ```sh
     ./deployment_script.sh